images made via picmonkey

 Sphinx brought back from Egypt by Diocletian to decorate his palace dating back to 1500 BC.

 The entrance vestibule to the Emperor's living quarters was built to impress.
-Now resembling a mini Pantheon in Rome it was in fact built with a dome which was decorated with frescoes.
+It now resembles a mini Pantheon but it was in fact built with a dome and highly decorated with frescoes.
 It has perfect acoustics beloved of singers.
 I find it staggering just how sophisticated Roman architecture was when you consider that it was another 1100 years before Brunelleschi designed and built his dome in Florence.

 Life as it is lived today within the palace walls.